‘Bachelorette’ Star Reveals She Was Sexually Assaulted During Filming Of ABC Reality Show

 A former star of The Bachelorette has come forward with sexual assault allegations 15 years after she filmed her season of the ABC reality show.
 Meredith Phillips, the star of the second season of The Bachelorette, claims she was drugged and sexually assaulted by a female masseuse during the production of the ABC show in late 2003.
 Phillips, who was the runner-up on Bob Guiney’s Bachelor season before landing the coveted starring role on the female-led version of the show, made the bombshell allegations for the first time on an episode of the Reality Steve podcast on Wednesday.

-Meredith Phillips told Reality Steve host Steve Carbone that producers called in a massage therapist for her after she told them she was feeling fatigued while filming season 2 of The Bachelorette.
-Phillips claims she was given an unidentified pill by the massage therapist who arrived at the Augoura Hills “Bachelor Mansion” where filming of the show takes place.
-Of the unnamed masseuse, Meredith told Reality Steve:
+Meredith Phillips told Reality Steve host Steve Carbone that producers called in a massage therapist for her after she told them she was feeling fatigued while filming Season 2 of The Bachelorette.
+Phillips claims she was given an unidentified pill by the massage therapist who arrived at the Agoura Hills “Bachelor Mansion” where filming of the show takes place.
+Of the unnamed masseuse, Meredith told Reality Steve the following.

 “She was hired to give me a massage and she said, ‘I’m going to give you a pill.’
 I just assumed it was an aspirin or something to loosen up my back or Tylenol or something… and it definitely wasn’t that, that’s for sure.”

 Phillips went on to allege that she recalls the masseuse getting into a bathtub naked with her and “rubbing areas probably she shouldn’t have.”
-Phillips went on to say:

 “I had no control.
 Zero.
 I think that was the hardest part for me, that I couldn’t even lift my arms to say no…I woke up naked.
 Don’t remember much.
 I wasn’t even drinking.”